GetLuna/Documentation/themes.md

 * __maxversion__: the maximum required version of Luna that this theme can run on.
 * __parent__: optional field to indicate that the theme is a child theme and what its parent is.
 Files that are required but are not present in the theme will be searched for in the team listed here.
 * __features__: a list of features the theme supports.
 When not supported, Luna can show a warning next to the relevant setting in the Backstage to notify the user that these functions won't work.
 For a full liskt of options, see the features-table below.
+* __config__: an array of values you want to add to the `config` table for your theme to manage.

 ### Theme features
-Themes can declare in thier `theme.json`-file which Luna features are supported by them in the `features`-field.
+Themes can declare in their `theme.json`-file which Luna features are supported by them in the `features`-field.

 | Name | Value type | Default | Required | Description |
 | --- | --- | --- |